Joflamme88/BotDiscord_EditionLimit/README.md

-Check enchantments on members of my guild: World Of Warcraft
+Check enchantments and Mythics on members of my guild: World Of Warcraft